hadley/adv-r/Functions.md

 R has two types of scoping: __lexical scoping__, implemented automatically at the language level, and __dynamic scoping__, used in select functions to save typing during interactive analysis.
 We describe lexical scoping here because it is intimately tied to function creation.
 Dynamic scoping is described in the context of [[computing on the language]].

-Lexical scoping looks up symbol values based on functions were nested when they were created, not how they are nested when they are called.
+Lexical scoping looks up symbol values based on how functions were nested when they were created, not how they are nested when they are called.
 With lexical scoping, you can figure out where the value of each variable will be looked up only by looking at the definition of the function, you don't need to know anything about how the function is called.

 The "lexical" in lexical scoping doesn't correspond to the usual English definition ("of or relating to words or the vocabulary of a language as distinguished from its grammar and construction") but comes from the computer science term "lexing", which is part of the process that converts code represented as text to meaningful pieces that the programming language understands.
 It's lexical scoping is lexical in this sense because you only need the definition of the functions, not how they are called.